Lasa2/Elite-Dangerous-Rich-Presence/README.md

 # ED-RichPresence
-A standalone Discord Rich Presence application i wrote myself to learn python
+A standalone Discord Rich Presence application for Elite Dangerous i wrote myself to learn python

 Feel free to test it and notify me about bugs and general feedback